Tommy Prothro: Early life and playing career

 Prothro, a native of Memphis, Tennessee, was the son of Major League Baseball player and manager Doc Prothro, who played for three teams between 1920 and 1926, then managed the Philadelphia Phillies from 1939 to 1941 before buying the minor league Memphis Chicks.
 His uncle, Clifton B. Cates, was commandant of the United States Marine Corps from 1948 to 1952.

 The younger Prothro found his niche in football, starting out as a quarterback for Wallace Wade's Duke Blue Devils.
 In 1941, Prothro's versatility on the field helped him win the Jacobs award as the best blocker in the Southern Conference as the Blue Devils reached the 1942 Rose Bowl.
 During his time at the school, Prothro also competed in baseball and lacrosse, and graduated from the school in 1942 with a degree in political science.

-Prothro was selected in the fifth round of the 1942 NFL draft by the New York Giants, but rejected the opportunity in favor of a budding coaching career and a brief attempt at professional baseball.
+Prothro was selected in the seventh round of the 1942 NFL draft by the New York Giants, but rejected the opportunity in favor of a budding coaching career and a brief attempt at professional baseball.